Danson Park, Bexley

 Bexley council bought the mansion and 224 acres of parkland for £15,000 in 1924 and spent another £3,500 converting the park for public use.
 The remainder of the estate was sporadically developed for housing over a period of nearly 15 years with a variety of styles and sizes ranging from semi-detached bungalows to mock-Tudor mansions, plus a handful of modernist villas.
 Post-war change in the Danson locality has mostly been limited to the improvement and enlargement of existing properties.

-The adjoining parkland is probably the borough’s finest open space and boasts extensive sporting facilities.
+The adjoining parkland is perhaps the borough’s finest open space and boasts extensive sporting facilities.
 The lake is used for boating and windsurfing.
-The Danson Festival takes place here early every July.

 Now separated from the park by the A2 Rochester Way, Chapel House has survived but it is on English Heritage’s At Risk Register.